What is the Customer Construction Cost also referred to as Contribution in Aid of Construction (CIAC)?

 UNDER REVIEW: Customer Construction Costs are being reviewed and updated.
 The basis for our labor and associated cost for construction projects has not been increased since 2012.
 We will begin implementing a 5-step process to bring these costs into alignment with our 2022 costs beginning December 1, 2022.
 In general, we anticipate the first phase of the increase to average about 10-12% for your construction costs.

 Please read the 2022 Review of Customer Construction Costs for more details on this plan.
 Further information will be posted in the Helpful Links section of this page as it becomes available.
-In addition, we will be holding two WebEx sessions for customers to learn more and ask questions.
-If you would like to join one of these video conference sessions, please send an email to [email protected] with the date of the session you would like to join to get meeting login information.
+If you have any questions about the current review or would like to join one of these video conference sessions, please send an email to [email protected].